cptbtptp01/face-recognition-app/README.md

 # Face Detection Web App

-This is a web application that uses the `face-api.js` library to perform real-time face detection and analysis on both video streams (from the user's webcam) and static images.
+This is a web application to perform real-time face detection and analysis on both video streams (from the user's webcam) and static images.

 ## Key Features: